Apanatshka/cargo-benchcmp/tool_modes.md

     cargo benchcmp -h | --help

 Modes:
     table               outputs a table that compares benchmark results table --by-module   takes two extra arguments for the module names compares benchmarks between the two modules
     plot                takes one or more files, and plots a bar-chart for every bench-test it can find multiple of

 General options:
-    -h, --help           show this help message and exit
+    -h, --help          show this help message and exit --no-color          suppress coloring of improvements/regressions

 Comparison options:
     --by-module         take two module names before the files and compare